 Wadi Bani Khalid: The Muqal Cave Hiking Game

 I hadn’t really meant to hike all the way to the cave.
-We really meant to be satisfied only with a short trek up the wadi to see the pools flanked by the dramatic cliff sides of Wadi Bani Khalid, like the pics we looked up on the internet.
+We really meant to be satisfied with only a short trek up the wadi.
+Just enough to see the pools flanked by the dramatic cliff sides of Wadi Bani Khalid, like the photos we looked up on the internet.

-It seemed to be much more worthwhile to enjoy the wadi.
+It seemed to be much more worthwhile to enjoy the wadi thereafter.
 It’s nice and wide and pretty with the exotic date palms fringing around, possibly being invited to an Omani family’s barbeque picnic… and close to where the car’s parked.

-There were a lot of good reasons why we should settle for the modest ambitions of a short light walk:
+There were a lot of good reasons why we should settle for the modest ambitions of a short light walk, and staying close to where the car’s parked:

 1. We needed to leave the wadi while it’s still light.